TRG-SN1P3R/ExtraLogs/README.md

 ### Vanilla
 Action | Function | Description
 -|-|-
-'Grabbed Item' | `ActionTakeItemToHands OnExecuteServer` | Logs when a player drags or holds F on an item.
+'Grabbed Item' | `ActionTakeItemToHands OnExecuteServer()` | Logs when a player drags or holds F on an item.
+Items watched can be configured or disabled via the Config.json file.
 'has connected' | `MissionServer InvokeOnConnect()` | Logs when a player has finished connecting.
 CFTools' default log will be when a player initiates joining (so they're in the loading screen).
 This log fires when the player has finished loading.
 'is disconnecting' | `MissionServer OnClientDisconnectedEvent()` | Logs when a player starts disconnecting (if they press escape > exit).
 If the player presses ALT+F4, then this message will appear followed by a 'left' message.
 'has disconnected' | `MissionServer InvokeOnDisconnect()` | Logs when a player has waited through the log out time and disconected.
 If a player presses alt+f4 after they have started disconnecting, you will not see this log.
 Note: This log will be when the player has disconnected from the server, CFTools's default "left" message will occur when their character has been despawned.